luiz-gatelli/luiz-gatelli/README.md

 # Luiz Gatelli

 ## 👋 Hello World
-Curently working as a Support Engineer in _Application Security_
+Curently working as a Support Engineer with a focus in _Application Security_
 Graduated in Electrical Engineering ⚡ @ UFRGS (2021/1)
 Passionate about solving problems of any kind